activescott/lessmsi/README.md

 ## Supported Windows Versions

-The latest versions of Lessmsi should support at least the oldest version of Windows that Microsoft still supports according to https://learn.microsoft.com/en-us/windows/release-health/supported-versions-windows-client
+The latest versions of Lessmsi should support the oldest version of Windows that Microsoft still officially supports according to https://learn.microsoft.com/en-us/windows/release-health/supported-versions-windows-client
-That means we need to also target a .NET Framework version that also supports the oldest version Windows that Microsoft still supports which can be found at https://en.wikipedia.org/wiki/.NET_Framework_version_history
+That means we need to also target a .NET Framework version that is included in the oldest version Windows that Microsoft still supports which can be found at https://en.wikipedia.org/wiki/.NET_Framework_version_history

+For example as of 2024, Windows 10 is the oldest version of Windows still supported and according to the Wikipedia article, .NET Framework 4.8 is included in Windows 10 (some reasonably current update to Windows 10), so targeting .NET Framework 4.8 is ideal since any reasonably up-to-date version of Windows 10 will have .NET Framework 4.8.
+Going further, as of April 2024, we see that while .NET Framework 4.8.1 is also available, it is only included in Widnows 11, and not included in any Windows 10 version, so we should *not* target .NET Framework 4.8.1 as some of our Windows 10 users may not yet have 4.8.1 installed.

 ## Deploying & Publishing New Versions